SALTLending/dash-masternodes/README.md

 1. Go to *Tools > Debug console*
 2. Run `getnewaddress`
 3. *Backup your wallet* in case anything goes wrong in later steps.
-3. Send at least 1000 Dash to this address.
+3. Send at least 1000 Dash to this address, include a small amount extra for fees.
 4. Save this address for later.
 It is your `fundAddress`.

 ## 3. Collect ProRegTx Parameters